A paean to the linseed, each Volume of the publication is themed around a single ingredient with enduring cultural significance.

 The stuff of linseed oil — used by oil painters and carpenters, as varnish for cricket bats and on floors as linoleum

-In Latin, linseed translates as ‘most useful’, for its unrivalled versatility amongst crops
+In Latin, “linseed” translates as “most useful”, for its unrivalled versatility amongst crops

-And the ancient Egyptians named it "woven moonlight", due to its singular beauty
+Whilst the ancient Egyptians named it "woven moonlight", due to its singular beauty